OctopusDeploy/blog/blog/2021-10/javacript-library-users-as-tenants/index.md

  - Tenants
 ---

-In my [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus), you learned how to use Octopus to deploy a hash-named JavaScript library bundle to cloud storage, where it could be referenced by other projects via an automatically updated variable within a [Library Variable Set](https://octopus.com/docs/projects/variables/library-variable-sets).
-That's a solid start for managing reusable front-end code in Octopus.
+In my [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus), you learned how to use Octopus to deploy a hash-named JavaScript library bundle to cloud storage, where it could be referenced by other projects via an automatically updated variable within a [library variable set](https://octopus.com/docs/projects/variables/library-variable-sets).
+That's a good start for managing reusable front-end code in Octopus.
 It keeps every consumer of your bundle on the latest version of your library as releases happen, which might be the exact behavior you need, especially if you have only a few internal projects referencing a small or medium-sized JavaScript library.
 However, if you continue this pattern as your organisation scales up, you might hit some dilemmas.

 ### What if a team using your library needs to deploy an update to their project, but doesn't want to retest against the latest version?

 This might happen when a hotfix is needed.
-As your front-end library grows, you won't want to rush upgrading it for the sake of releasing an unrelated fix.
-You could override the Library Variable at the project level.
-This would be a reasonable solution once in a while, but if it's normal development flow, and multiple teams reference your script and want to be able to upgrade when it's convenient, then clear visibility into which consumer is on which version of your library is helpful.
-You'd also like to be able to roll back a change that inadvertently broke one consumer, or upgrade some website that's failing due to a known bug in an old version of your library.
+As your front-end library grows, you won't want to rush upgrading it for the sake of an unrelated fix.
+You could override the library variable at the project level.
+This would be a reasonable solution if the situation occurs occasionally, but if it's normal development flow, and multiple teams reference your script and want to be able to upgrade when it's convenient, then clear visibility into which consumer is on which version of your library is helpful.
+You'd also like to be able to roll back a change that inadvertently broke one consumer, or upgrade a different website that's failing due to a known bug in an old version of your library.
 In these situations, you want to release not only to a specific environment, but also to a specific set of consumers.

 ### What if the consumer of your library isn't an internal project?

 Maybe you created a widget that users add to their website by copy-pasting a code snippet from your website.
 Or a library started life as internal, but turned out to be general-purpose enough for your company to make it available to the world via a CDN.
-In these cases, it becomes impossible for you to update the HTML references to your script, so you have to separate the concept of releasing your JavaScript and releasing the code that uses it, and you have to solve cache busting in a new way.
+In these cases, it becomes impossible for you to modify the HTML references to your script.
+You have to separate the concept of releasing your JavaScript from releasing the code that uses it, and you have to solve cache busting in a new way.

 ## Tenants to the rescue